thebertster/avi-python-scripts/README.md

 ## vmac.py

 This simple script outputs the virtual MAC address that the system would use when Virtual MAC is enabled in the network service for floating IP addresses.

+## inventory_report.py

+This script uses the Inventory APIs to export summary information about VS, Pool or Service Engines to a CSV file that can then be used for reporting purposes.